ucsb-cs56-projects/cs56-utilities-flashcards/README.md

 ![Menu Screenshot](media/CreateDeck.png "Create a Deck Menu screenshot")

-- create cards
+- Create your own cards with custom input
-- shuffle cards
+- Shuffle deck to randomize card order
-- flip cards to the back and front
+- Flip cards to the back and front
-- view next card
+- View the next card in the deck
-- save decks of cards
+- Save decks of cards to load later

 ## Modes:
 ### Study mode: Review and flip cards to become familiar with the information on them.